 But these exams are useful.
 You may be able to use your exam scores to fulfill minimum course requirements.
 Your scores also help place you in the proper courses after admission.

 The PSAT measures three areas: critical reading skills; math problem solving skills; and writing skills.
-The PSAT provides you with practice for the SAT.
-You will receive feedback on your strengths and weaknesses.
-This will provide you with a road map for additional study and preparation prior to taking the SAT.
-It will also familiarize you with the types of questions and directions on the SAT.
+The PSAT can be used as practice for the SAT—it will familiarize you with the types of questions and directions you’ll find on the SAT.

-It is recommended that students take a preliminary college test in October of their sophomore or junior year.
-If you take the test in grade 11 and do well, you might qualify for participation in the National Merit Scholarship competition.
+If you take the exam in grade 11 and do well, you might qualify to participate in the National Merit Scholarship competition.

 SAT Subject Tests